insanoid/SwiftyJSONAccelerator/README.md

   - `is_final_required`: Should the model be marked as `final`.
 (Only works with `class`, default as `false`)
   - `is_header_included`: Should the library header be included in the model file (default as `false`)

-- See [test.config.json]() as an example, this config file should be in the same folder as the models.
+- See [test.config.json](https://github.com/insanoid/SwiftyJSONAccelerator/blob/master/SwiftyJSONAcceleratorTests/Support%20Files/MultipleModelTests/test_config.json) is an example.
+The config file should be in the same folder as the models.

 - You can use `./swiftyjsonaccelerator generate -p path/to/json/files` to load JSON files at a particular location.